Emile Gluck-Thaler

 Lab Alumni

-- Alexia Sofia Melendez (Undergraduate Student Researcher, CMBS Summer Program 2025)
+- Alexia Sofia Melendez (Undergraduate Researcher 2025, CMBS Summer Program)

-- Pricilla Delatorre (Undergraduate Student Researcher, CMBS Summer Program 2024)
+- Pricilla Delatorre (Undergraduate Researcher 2024, CMBS Summer Program)

 - Now a Masters student at the University of Copenhagen, Denmark